Saporous/Arduino_Modules/README.md

 A project utilizing a potentiometer, onboard LED, and Arduino interrupt functionality to flash the onboard LED every time a falling edge is detected on the interrupt pin

+## DSKDM Arduino
+Varius modules used to interface with the DSKDM.

+### DSKDM_KEYPAD
+Relays pressed keys on the DSKDM keyboard to Serial output.
+TODO: handle debouncing and I2C output.

+### DSKDM_LED
+Uses the Arduino to power 15 LEDs on the DSKDM that will be used to signal various status messages to the user.
+TODO: Handle I2C input.